 Please note that under the State Records Act, agency officers responsible for official records in their custody may be liable for a fine or imprisonment if the record/s is damaged, altered, disposed of, lost or removed from official custody.

-If a file needs to be re-activated for agency use, contact Collection Management Services, providing GRS, consignment and unit numbers, and item details, and a Collection Management Services Archivist will de-accession the record.
+If a file needs to be re-activated for agency use, contact the Archive Team, providing GRS, consignment and unit numbers, and item details, and an Archivist will provide advice about how to de-accession the record fron the collection.
 This service may incur a fee as per State Records' regulated fees and charges.

-If a record requires repair or other conservation treatment, contact Collection Management Services, providing details about the records and the conservation issue.
+If a record requires repair or other conservation treatment, contact the Archive Team, providing details about the records and the conservation issue.
 Advice will be provided on a case-by-case basis.

 Information about the responsibilities of authorised agency users and the conditions of loan can be found in the Management and Care of Records on Loan to Agencies Standard.